Research PortalAnnual Research Platforms and Portals (RPP) Progress Report

 Provide the total number of HQP directly engaged in projects utilizing Compute Canada resources through the use of your platform and across academic levels.
-The number of graduate students, postdocs, etc. who rely on your RPP is an important item in Compute Canada’s reports to funders.
+The number of graduate students, postdocs, etc. who rely on your RPP is an important item in the Compute Canada Federation’s reports to funders.

 Q7.
 General comments

 If you have any other comments that you would like to say, write it in the text box or attach a pdf file using the browser button.

 Review process for multi-year projects